The Expert’s Guide to Brilliant SMS Marketing

 Clean content and spelling

-It’s important to avoid slang or colloquial language.
+Avoid slang or colloquial language.
 While those are reserved for the inner circle of which you are asked to be a part of when given access to the user’s phone number, there is still a distance that needs to be kept.
 Service providers and companies are expected to keep things friendly yet professional, so try to adhere to that sentiment.

 Additionally, use your market, location, and user data to tailor message delivery to the specific area your customers live in, so your offers get to them when they’re most receptive.

-Be careful not to tread on thin ice by sending messages out too early in the morning or too late at night.
 Acceptable hours are between 8 am and 9 pm and there are markets globally that limit the times when marketing content can be sent.